Arrangement of pseudolines: Stretchability

-A pseudoline arrangement is said to be stretchable if it is combinatorially equivalent to a line arrangement, meaning that you can straighten each one while maintaining the order in which each crosses each other.
+A pseudoline arrangement is said to be stretchable if it is combinatorially equivalent to a line arrangement, meaning that you can straighten each one while maintaining the order in which each crosses the others.
 Notable arrangements of pseudolines which cannot be stretched include the arrangement of 9 pseudolines constructed by Friedrich Levi which violates the theorem of Pappus, and a 10 pseudoline arrangement constructed to violate Desargues's theorem.
 Some symmetric pseudoline arrangements are stretchable, yet cannot be stretched into a symmetric line arrangement.